sighmoan/git-tools/README.md

 ### tools

-- displays a short form of `git status` in the command prompt the number of files added/modified bit buggy but it had to be quick to prevent the prompt being slow quick indication basically of how much is changed/staged/modified
+- displays a short form of `git status` in the command prompt

+    the number of files added/modified

+    bit buggy but it had to be quick to prevent the prompt being slow

+    quick indication basically of how much is changed/staged/modified

-- quick commit without having to wrap the commit message in quotes `gcm commit message` instead of `git commit -m 'commit message'`
+- quick commit without having to wrap the commit message in quotes `gcm commit message` instead of `git commit -m 'commit message'` `gam commit message` also adds all changed files
 - add changes to the previous commit without changing the commit message `gcn` instead of `git commit --amend -m 'typing out the previous message'` (actually just `git commit --amend --no-edit`)